This article will encompass all portalAPI calls that are related to /portalAPI/ApplicationFile/* endpoints

 - Method: POST

-- Description: This API is used when navigating to the Application Control page of the ThreatLocker Portal, selecting an application to edit, navigating to the "Application Files" tab, selecting the file rule you want to edit, making the desired changes, and then selecting the "Save" button, where this API is called.
-This API is responsible for updating an application file rule in a custom application in your organization.
-Multiple file rules cannot be modified in one call to this API; One file rule is modified for each call based on what is entered into the body.
+- Description: This API is used when navigating to the Apps icon and selecting the Applications page from the popout menu in the ThreatLocker Portal, locating and selecting the application you wish to modify a file rule in, navigating to the "Application Files" tab, selecting the file rule you want to modify, making the desired changes, and then selecting the "Save" button.
+This API modifies an application file rule in your selected custom application in your organization.
+Multiple file rules cannot be modified in a single call to this API; One file rule is modified per call, based on the request body.
 Listed below in the Required body section are all the fields (file rule options) available for use with this API; However, they are limited per the terms listed below.
+To modify a file rule in an application in a different organization than the currently logged-in/managed organization, use the managedOrganizationId header as described below.

 - Required Body/Parameters